CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 useless_fish.jpg
 ```

-Unlike with Web client and s3cmd, with Swift you can **delete the whole bucket at once**:
+Unlike with web client and s3cmd, with Swift you can **delete a whole bucket at once**:
 ```bash
 $ swift delete <my_old_bucket>
 ```